PortSwigger/sticky-burp/README.md

 ## Features

 - **Sticky Management**
-  - Create and store stickies from any selected text in Burp Suite
+  - Create and store stickies (AKA global environment variables) from any selected text in Burp Suite request/response panes
-  - Stickies store name, value, and source information
+  - Stickies store name, value, source information and your own notes
   - Replace the values in Repeater tab with the raw value of the previously saved sticky
-  - Update existing stickies with new values and add your own notes
   - Copy stickies values to clipboard with right-click
   - Stickies can be colored for easier visibility and are by default colored
   - Stickies are persisted across projects even when burp is quit and reopened
-  - Sort and order your stickies using the row sorting functionality

 - **Context Menu Integration**
   - Right-click selected text to create new stickies